Teaching FAQ

 What kinds of lessons do you teach?

 I primarily teach one-on-one private lessons in violin for all ages and experience levels.
-I also teach lesson in viola, beginner piano, and music theory.
+I also teach lessons in viola and music theory.
 Lessons are available in 30 or 60 minute increments.

 How do I schedule a lesson with you?

 Contact me through this form or email me at raina.arnett@gmail.com and include your name and a little bit about you (if you have any prior music/violin experience, what you're looking to learn, etc).
 Once you contact me, we will schedule a short initial meeting (generally over Zoom).
-This meeting will be about 30 minutes long, and is a chance for us to get to know each other, for you to ask me any questions you have, and for me to get to know a little bit about your background, current playing level, and musical goals.
+This meeting is a chance for us to get to know each other, for you to ask me any questions you have, and for me to get to know a little bit about your background, current playing level, and musical goals.

 Where do you teach?